 Other inspiring role models include two of the hosts of The Last Leg, Adam Hills and Alex Brooker, both of whom are missing part of at least one limb.
 Although neither is a wheelchair user they have helped to make people more confident around disabled people, and have shown their viewers that disability isn’t the burden some make it out to be.
 They have highlighted the serious issues surrounding disability on a widely viewed television program so popular it got its own series of special episodes at the Rio 2016 Paralympics.
 Similarly, they have proved that disabled people are capable of caring about other social issues such as racism, sexism, Islamophobia, and homophobia, and in this they have earned my complete respect and have helped me come to terms with my own life circumstances.

 Although I am a lover of rock music, one other significant role model for me is pop superstar Lady Gaga.
 She is completely unafraid to stand up for what she believes in when facing an intense media following, and is open and confident about her sexuality and any other trait that sets her apart from the norm.
 She also suffers from fibromyalgia and has had to make difficult decisions concerning touring schedules and public appearances just to manage day-to-day existence.
 I would dearly love to have the sort of self-confidence she exhumes, although I perhaps wouldn’t follow her fashion choices.

 There are lots of people, some famous, some who are friends and family, who have inspired me, encouraged me, and helped me to become who I am today.
-While I do not wish to become carbon copies of any one of them, I would hope that my actions emanate their intentions, and that I could also have an impact on issues in the modern society.
+While I do not wish to become carbon copies of any one of them, I would hope that my actions emanate their intentions and that I could also have an impact on issues in modern society.